TestJavaDev/java-resources/docs/3_data_structures/4_Stack_Queues/Challenge_3.md

 ## Challenge 3: Reversing the First k Elements of a Queue

+Can you reverse the first "k" elements in a given queue?
+A solution is placed in the "solution" section to help you, but we would suggest you try to solve it on your own first.

 ## Problem Statement
 In this problem, you have to implement the void reverseK(Queue<V> queue, int k) method; this will take a queue and any number (k) as input, and reverse the first k elements of the queue.
 An illustration is also provided for your understanding.